 The approved contract must be administered and monitored properly for the duration of the contract.
 Regular, diligent oversight of all activities and actions regarding the contract is an important part of the overall life cycle of a contract.
 The agency should assign staff who will be responsible for ensuring that the contractor performs the requirements of the contract in accordance with the contract’s terms, conditions and specifications.
 Proper oversight and administration of the contract may entail educating and communicating with agency personnel who will be direct users of the goods, services or technology acquired and who are in the best position to monitor the contractor’s performance of contract.
 Regular performance monitoring is critical to ensure that required performance specifications and standards are met and maintained.

-Staff assigned to manage the contract should review the terms and conditions of the contract to identify required metrics, reporting requirements, and/or deliverables to be managed over the life of the contract.
-Staff may want to create a checklist of important dates and/or deliverables.
-It is important to obtain and manage detailed records on the contract over the life of the contract.
-Documentation should be maintained for any meetings, actions or issues occurring during the contract period.
 The procurement record (from solicitation through contract end date or final payment, whichever occurs later) must be maintained a minimum of six years plus the balance of the calendar year, following the conclusion of the contract.
 Contract records must follow agency’s record retention policy, which may require a longer retention period.

 7.2 Effective Contract Management

-Kick-off Meetings/Progress Meetings - Contract managers should consider holding meetings at the beginning of the contract period with the contractors to review expectations, requirements of the contract, invoice management, contract logistics, and reporting requirements.
-In addition, contract managers should consider holding progress meetings at regular intervals throughout the life of the contract.

-Contract Logistics - Contract managers should ensure contractors remain compliant with the requirements of the contract throughout the life of the contract.
-Some logistics that may be included in the contract include:

-Certifications/Licenses

-Background Checks

-Delivery

-Worksite Access/Location

-Prompt Payment/Discounts

-Certified Payrolls

-Scheduling of Services

-Deliverables/Acceptance Policy

-Updated Utilization Plans and Detailed documentation of good faith efforts

-Vendor Responsibility - Contract managers should review the contractor’s responsibility periodically throughout the life of the contract or upon discovery of adverse information.
-Consult with agency counsel upon identification of contractor responsibility issues before any action is taken.
+Vendor Responsibility - Consult with agency counsel upon identification of contractor responsibility issues before any action is taken.

 Insurance documents – Contract managers are responsible for maintaining current insurance documents as prescribed in the contract throughout the life of the contract, i.e., Workers’ Compensation, Disability, General Commercial Liability, etc.